libardolara/assistant-ms-notification-integration/README.md

-## Watson Assistant - MS Integration
+## Watson Assistant - Microsoft Notifications Integration

 > Based on Bot Framework [proactive messages](https://github.com/microsoft/BotBuilder-Samples/tree/75523374357b397433882d35b1b0a305bbc5658d/samples/javascript_nodejs/16.proactive-messages) bot sample.

 This bot has been created using [Bot Framework](https://dev.botframework.com) v4, it shows how to create a simple bot that sends notifications to users, these notifications will be triggered from [Watson Assistant's](https://cloud.ibm.com/catalog/services/watson-assistant) custom extensions.
+These notifications can be sent to Microsoft Teams, Skype, Cortana and other services managed by Bot Framework.

 ## Prerequisites